stereoplegic/structor/docs/integrating-with-create-react-app.md

 On the first page of the generator wizard type `MyNotes` in the name field.
 And type `Tutorial` in the namespace field.

-> To learn more about the structure of the generated source code please read [Working with code](https://github.com/ipselon/structor/blob/master/docs/working-with-code.md#working-with-code) chapter of User Guide.
+> To learn more about the structure of the generated source code please read the [Working with code](https://github.com/ipselon/structor/blob/master/docs/working-with-code.md#working-with-code) chapter of the Structor's User Guide.

 <p align="center">
   <img width="60%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/integrate-with-cra-component-name.png" />